Saturday, 28 April 2012

 seductive manifestations of all that entailed such as 'lusty sexuality', and even

-dancing, forms of music which they believed titillated sensuality.
+, forms of music which they believed titillated sensuality.
 The Age of Reason that followed Christendom feared 'the unconscious' for similar reasons.

 Whereas before the good Christian was warned about the devil thus: